Office Depot, Inc. [ODP] Price Analysis: NASDAQ:ODP Bull Target $1.60 or Higher

 Turning to investigate this organization’s capital structure, Office Depot, Inc. [ODP] has generated a Total Debt to Total Equity ratio of 72.39.
 Similarly, its Total Debt to Total Capital is 41.99, while its Total Debt to Total Assets stands at 24.96.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 2.96, and its Long-Term Debt to Total Capital is 67.92.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 3.81 and its Total Debt to EBITDA Value is 2.80.
-The Enterprise Value to Sales for this firm is now 0.19, and its Total Debt to Enterprise Value stands at 0.67.
-Office Depot, Inc. [ODP] has a Price to Book Ratio of 0.64, a Price to Cash Flow Ratio of 2.31 and P/E Ratio of 44.05.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 5.99 and its Total Debt to EBITDA Value is 2.80.
+The Enterprise Value to Sales for this firm is now 0.33, and its Total Debt to Enterprise Value stands at 0.67.
+Office Depot, Inc. [ODP] has a Price to Book Ratio of 0.64, a Price to Cash Flow Ratio of 2.31 and P/E Ratio of 12.61.
+These metrics all suggest that Office Depot, Inc. is more likely to generate a positive ROI.

 Shifting the focus to workforce efficiency, Office Depot, Inc. [ODP] earns $250,341 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 12.13 and its Total Asset Turnover is 1.76.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.74 and its Current Ratio is 1.23.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.